matthewjmiller/mattmiller/CV.md

 ## Local Presentations

+Panelist, "Assessment Update," Faculty Workshops, College of the Ozarks, 2021.

-Panelist, New Faculty Orientation, College of the Ozarks, 2019.
+Panelist, "New Faculty Experiences," New Faculty Orientation, College of the Ozarks, 2019.

 "The World Does Not Need Words: Notes on Faithfully Teaching Technical Writing."
 Presentation to the faculty of College of the Ozarks, 2019.